Skip to content

 Ransomware as a Service" as a Business Model: Why the Business of Extortion Flourishes - Greenbone Networks

-The “as a service” business model has become increasingly popular since customers are now able to receive important services from third-party suppliers thanks to increased cloud use.
+The “as a service” business model has become increasingly popular since customers are now able to receive important services from third-party suppliers thanks to increased cloud use like cyber signals.
 Given the ease and adaptability of service offers, it may not be a surprise that cybercriminals use the “as a service” concept for bad intentions.

 Cybercriminals can buy and sell access to ransomware payloads, leaked data, RaaS “kits,” and some other tools on the dark web when they use ransomware as a service (RaaS).
 In the second installment of Cyber Signals, Microsoft’s quarterly brief that highlights threat topics based on its 43 trillion signals of data and research by more than 8,500 security experts, we discuss this subject.
 It’s one of the numerous tools offered on the Microsoft Security Insider website, where you can also access the most recent cybersecurity insights and threat intelligence updates.